apache/kafka/docker/README.md

 - This is the recommended way to release docker official image.
 - Ensure these steps are being run for a particular version, only once the AK release process for that version has been completed.

 - Provide the image type and kafka version to `Docker Prepare Docker Official Image Source` workflow.
-It will generate a artifact containing the static Dockerfile and assets for that specific version.
+It will generate an artifact containing the static Dockerfile and assets for that specific version.
 Download the same from the workflow.

 ```
 image_type: jvm